-While Diebold and Yılmaz (2009, 2012, 2014) connectedness approach is a well-common practice, it has mainly the limitation of a random selection of the length of the rolling window.
+While the Diebold and Yılmaz (2009, 2012, 2014) connectedness approach is a well-common practice, it has limitations.
+Foremost among these is the random selection of the length of the rolling window.
 We follow Antonakakis et al. (2020) by utilizing a time-varying parameter vector autoregressive model (TVP-VAR).
-On the other hand, Antonakakis et al. (2020) approach, offers several advantages.
-The time-varying parameter prevents the possible loss of observations and has been shown to be more robust for outliers. and particularly for small samples.
+The approach proposed by Antonakakis et al. (2020) offers several advantages.
+The time-varying parameter prevents the possible loss of observations and has been shown to be more robust for outliers and small samples.

 For brevity, we present below a shortened description of the TVP-VAR approach.
 The full development and definition of the TVP-VAR methodology are offered in Antonakakis et al. (2020).